 Under the original VALOR Act, DPL and its 28 professional licensing boards offer the following benefits to qualified individuals:

-- Each of the DPL Boards of Registration will accept relevant education, training, and service completed by a license applicant as a member of the armed forces or the military reserves toward the qualifications required for licensure.
-(G.L. c.
-112, § 1B(a).)
+- Each of DPL’s 28 boards of registration accepts relevant education, training, and service completed by an applicant for licensure as a member of the armed forces or the military reserves, toward the qualifications required for licensure.

-- The license of a member of the armed forces who is on active duty will remain valid until he or she is released from active duty, and for 90 days thereafter.
-(G.L. c.
-112, § 1B(c).
+- The license of a member of the military who is on active duty will remain valid until he or she is released from active duty, and for 90 days thereafter.

-- DPL will expedite the licensure process for military spouses who are licensed in other states and have left employment there to accompany a spouse relocated to the Commonwealth due to a military transfer.
-(G.L. c.
-112, § 1B(e).)
+- DPL expedites the licensure process for military spouses who are licensed in other states and have left employment there to accompany a spouse relocated to the Commonwealth due to a military transfer.

-Please see the applicable statutory definitions beginning on the pages that follow.
-For more information, please contact Cheryl Yebba at (617) 727-4992.
+For more information, please consult the applicable statutory definitions webpage, or contact Cheryl Yebba at (617) 727-4992.